-- Bipartite graphs model situations in which objects are matched with or assigned to other objects: e.g., marriages, residents/hospitals, jobs/machines. - A matching in a bipartite graph G is a set $M \subseteq E$ of edges such that each node of V is incident on at most edge of M. - A set of edges M is a perfect matching if every node in V is incident on exactly one edge in M. - The graph in the figure does not have a perfect matching because both $y_4$ and $y_5$ are adjacent only to $x_5$ .
+- Bipartite Graph: a graph G(V, E) where - Bipartite graphs model situations in which objects are matched with or assigned to other objects: e.g., marriages, residents/hospitals, jobs/machines. - A matching in a bipartite graph G is a set $M \subseteq E$ of edges such that each node of V is incident on at most one edge of M. - A set of edges M is a perfect matching if every node in V is incident on exactly one edge in M. - ▶ The graph in the figure does not have a perfect matching because both $y_4$ and $y_5$ are adjacent only to $x_5$ .